rozenborg/records/README.md

-# AI Adoption Program Tracker
+# Program Participation Tracker

-A Streamlit-based application to manage and track participation in an AI Adoption Program.
-This tool helps program administrators organize workshops, events, cohorts, and track employee participation.
+A Streamlit-based application to manage and track participation in various programs, workshops, and events.
+This tool helps program administrators organize workshops, events, cohorts, and track employee participation across different initiatives.

 ## Features